PlatiniArnaud/DemoClassification/README.md

-This notebook demonstrates the use of classification models like Decition Tree and Logistic Regression.
+This notebook demonstrates the use of Linear Regression.